Agoric/documentation/main/ertp/ERTP-Guide/PursesAndPayments.md

   2. Receive the message with the `payment` and deposit the `payment` in your `brand` appropriate `purse`.

 In addition, you can create a *deposit facet* for a `purse`.
-This is an object you can send to others that allows them to deposit a `payment` into the `purse` the deposit facet object represents.
+These are used to send to another party that lets them deposit a `payment` into the `purse` the deposit facet object represents.
 The benefit of sending a deposit facet instead of providing access to its `purse` is that deposit facets only accept deposits; a party with a deposit facet object cannot use it to make a withdrawal.
+tyg: Up to here
 If you receive a deposit facet, you can make a deposit to its associated `purse` by calling `depositOnlyFacet.receive(payment);`.
 Note that the `payment` must be the same `brand` as what the associated `purse` object can contain.
 Otherwise it throws an error.
 If you send a party a